What is a SOAP Note?

 2. Be Mindful of Colleagues

 To help your therapy patients more effectively, it is important to be conscientious about the fact that other clinicians will be reading and reviewing your notes.
 This includes collaborating with an in-house treatment team and outside sources such as a representative from the patient’s commercial insurance plan.
-Be sure not to use shorthand, jargon, or made-up acronyms – instead, utilize common industry terminology and language.
-This ensures all readers will understand the note and leads to more effective patient care with multidisciplinary collaboration.

 3. Implement an EMR (Electronic Medical Records) System

-When everyone in your therapy practice uses the same system to access patient data, they have easy access to everything they need without having to dig through paper files or email attachments.
-This means no more opening multiple tabs on the computer just to find out what services the patient received last week.
 With an electronic EMR, EHR, or practice management software, you will have fewer errors on documents like treatment plans, session notes, and insurance claims because the system automatically checks data entry for accuracy before it reaches your patients or payors.
 This saves time and prevents costly mistakes that can damage your reputation with patients and insurers alike.
-Here is a great article to learn more about practice management software for your multidisciplinary therapy practice.

-Olga Goncharov, M.A, CCC-SLPSpeech-Language Pathologist and Sales Consultant
+Olga Goncharov, M.A, CCC-SLP

 Olga is a Speech and Language Pathologist with over 12 years of experience in the field, specializing in swallow disorders, accent modification, and speech therapy services for adults working to improve overall personal and professional communication skills.
 Olga received her Bachelor’s degrees in Psychology and Linguistics from the University of Michigan in 2007 and her Masters in Communication Science and Disorders from Wayne State University in 2010.